Moonwalk Projects logo

 Automate when the work is repeatable and costly to repeat

-If the same operational step happens dozens of times per week with the same logic, automation usually outperforms adding staff to keep redoing it.
+If the same operational step happens dozens of times per week with the same logic, automation usually outperforms adding staff just to keep redoing it.

 Use cost of friction, not just salary, in the decision